 With their philosophy, “Ecology through Tourism!”, this network of professionals from all over the world, focuses on ecotourism, sustainable tourism and the sharing economy worldwide.
 Current and aspiring tourism professionals, practitioners and academic share their philosophy.
 A valuable networking and job-searching platform for any emerging and seasoned professional in the ecotourism and sustainable tourism sphere.

 This social enterprise group work to help adapt the way consumers, businesses and traders operate, ensuring that they can leave a positive footprint on the developing world.
 Their annual Responsible Tourism Awards are one of the first tourism awards in Asia specifically focused on sustainable tourism best practices.

 This social media group is a network of rural tourism experts, practitioners and academics from worldwide who share their experience, best practice, innovative sustainable tourism products and innovations.
 The group was initially setup to manage the rural tourism sector more responsibly in Malaysia.
 Subsequently, the network grew worldwide with 636 individual members and organization advocating responsible rural tourism.

 GSTC is managing the global baseline standards for sustainable travel and tourism, as well as acting as the international accreditation body for sustainable tourism certifications.

-Surely, the Sustainability Leaders Project, as well as the HospitalityNet World Panel on Sustainability in Hospitality.
+Surely, the Sustainability Leaders United, as well as the HospitalityNet World Panel on Sustainability in Hospitality.